k-preslav/danoff/README.md

 2. Press the shortcut (Default: `Ctrl+Shift+K` or `Command+Shift+K`).
 3. The page URL will temporarily change to display the AI's response.

+* Ensure no other shortcuts are interfering, as this will prevent it from working.
+You can verify if the text is being selected after using the first shortcut by checking the browser console.